Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Case Studies

-Here, $y_i$ represents the responses for each observation $i=1, \ldots, N$, assumed to follow a normal distribution with mean $\theta_i$ and standard deviation $s$.
-The expected value $\theta_i$ is modeled as a linear function of two categorical predictors, ReP and EnC.
+The responses $y_i$ for each observation $i=1, \ldots, N$ are normally distributed with mean $\theta_i$ and standard deviation $s$.
+The expected value $\theta_i$ is modeled as a linear function of ReP and EnC.
 The regression coefficients $\beta_k$ for $k=0,\ldots,5$ are assigned normal prior distributions.
 Specifically, $\beta_0$ represents the PTJs for new statements in the shallow-encoding condition, while $\beta_1$ represents the difference in PTJs ($\Delta$PTJ) between repeated and new statements.
 Additionally, $\beta_2$ captures the $\Delta$PTJ for new statements in the shallow- vs. standard-encoding condition, $\beta_3$ represents the $\Delta$PTJ for new statements in the shallow- vs. deep-encoding condition, and $\beta_4$ and $\beta_5$ account for the interaction effects between ReP and EnC.
-The standard deviation $s$ of the normal likelihood follows an Exponential prior distribution with rate parameter $\nu$.\footnote{In our implementation, we employ a reparameterization trick for $s \sim \textrm{Exponential}(\nu)$, achieved by expressing a prior on the mean of $N$ replicated $s$ as $1/N \sum_n s_n \sim \textrm{Gamma}(N, N \cdot \nu)$.
-Our simulation results demonstrate improved learning behavior for this alternative formulation.} Our method will learn the hyperparameters $\lambda = (\mu_k, \sigma_k, \nu)$ based on expert knowledge.
+The standard deviation $s$ of the normal likelihood follows an Exponential prior distribution with rate parameter $\nu$.
+In our implementation, we employ a reparameterization trick for $s \sim \textrm{Exponential}(\nu)$, achieved by expressing a prior on the mean of $N$ replicated $s$ as $1/N \sum_n s_n \sim \textrm{Gamma}(N, N \cdot \nu)$.
+Our simulation results demonstrate improved learning behavior for this alternative formulation.
+The goal is to learn a total of 13 hyperparameters, $\lambda = (\mu_k, \sigma_k, \nu)$, through expert knowledge.